alvonruff/isfdb-ISFDB1/README.md

 	    TG=|787|
     }

-One of which referes to this entry in BOOKS:
+One of which refers to this entry in BOOKS:

     Use of Weapons {
         AB=|USEFWPNS1990|